-General information
+1 General

-1.1 About these instructions

-These instructions form part of the product.
-Compliance with the instructions is essential for correct handling and use:

-- · Read the instructions carefully before all activities. - Keep the instructions in an accessible place at all times. - Observe all product specifications. - Observe the markings on the product.
+1.1 About these instructions These instructions form part of the product.
+Compliance with the instructions is essential for correct handling and use: Read the instructions carefully before all activities.
+Keep the instructions in an accessible place at all times.
+Observe all product specifications.
+Observe the markings on the product.
 The language of the original operating instructions is German.
 All other languages of these instructions are translations of the original operating instructions.

-1.2 Copyright

-WILO SE © 2023

-The reproduction, distribution and utilization of this document as well as the communication of its contents to others without express authorization is prohibited.
-Offenders will be held liable for the payment of damages.
+1.2 Copyright WILO SE © 2024 The reproduction, distribution and utilisation of this document in addition to communica- tion of its contents to others without express consent is prohibited.
+Offenders will be held liable for payment of damages.
 All rights reserved.

-1.3 Subject to change

-Wilo shall reserve the right to change the listed data without notice and shall not be liable for technical inaccuracies and/or omissions.
-The illustrations used may differ from the original and are intended as an example representation of the device.

-2 Safety

-This chapter contains basic instructions for the individual life cycles of the product.
-Failure to observe this information carries the following risks:

-- Danger to persons from electrical, mechanical and bacteriological effects as well as electromagnetic fields - Environmental damage from discharge of hazardous substances - Damage to property - Failure of important product functions - Failure of required maintenance and repair procedures Failure to observe the instructions will result in the loss of any claims for damages.
+1.3 Subject to change Wilo shall reserve the right to change the listed data without notice and shall not be liable for technical inaccuracies and/or omissions.
+The illustrations used may differ from the ori- ginal and are intended as an exemplary representation of the product.
+2 Safety This chapter contains basic instructions for the individual life cycles of the product.
+Failure to observe this information carries the following risks: Danger to persons from electrical, mechanical and bacteriological effects as well as electromagnetic fields Environmental damage from discharge of hazardous substances Damage to property Failure of important product functions Failure of required maintenance and repair procedures Failure to observe the instructions will result in the loss of any claims for damages.
 The directions and safety instructions in the other sections must also be observed!

-2.1 Identification of safety instructions

-These installation and operating instructions set out safety instructions for preventing personal injury and damage to property.
-These safety instructions are shown differently:
+2.1 Identification of safety instructions These installation and operating instructions set out safety in- structions for preventing personal injury and damage to property.
+These safety instructions are shown differently: Safety instructions relating to personal injury start with a signal word, are preceded by a corresponding symbol and are shaded in grey.

+Type and source of the danger!
+Consequences of danger and instructions for avoidance.

-Safety instructions relating to personal injury start with a signal word, are preceded by a corresponding symbol and are shaded in grey.
+• Safety instructions relating to property damage start with a signal word and are displayed without a symbol.